veganmosfet/Solar_Cybersecurity_Requirements/README.md

 1. **ALL** APIs shall enforce authorization with a valid session token.
 2. It shall be ensured, that users can only access resources they are allowed to.
 > [!NOTE]
-> This requirement is not testable.
+> This requirement is not fully testable.

 ### Device Side Cloud Authorizations

 1. It must be ensured that devices can only access resources which they are allowed to.
-2. Access policies shall be implemented on the cloud side (e.g. inside the MQTT Broker).
+2. Access policies shall be implemented on the cloud side (e.g. within the MQTT Broker).

 ### Remote Control & Remote Maintenance Security